 I. Forensic examination and the collection of evidence from the suspect

-1. Prior to or immediately after the preliminary suspect interview, the officer or investigator should photograph any injuries.
+1. Prior to or immediately after the preliminary suspect interview, the officer or investigator should photograph the suspect to include any injuries or the absence of injuries.

-2. Officers and supervisors should communicate with Car 710, the Watch Commander or the Commander of the Special Crimes Investigation Division to determine whether a sexual assault medical forensic examination of the suspect should be conducted.
+2. Officers and supervisors should communicate with Car 710, the Watch Commander or the Commander of the Special Crimes Investigation Division to determine whether a sexual assault exam of the suspect should be conducted.